Craft beer in South Korea

-After revision of the liquor tax law in South Korea, it was introduced that license of making small scale beer.
-By releasing regulation, craft beer has increased as of 2014 in South Korea.
+A 2014 revision of the liquor tax law eased restrictions on small-scale breweries, triggering a rapid expansion of the craft beer industry across South Korea.
+The number of breweries grew from 54 in 2014 to more than 100 by 2018.
 Microbreweries in South Korea have expanded the base not only in the domestic market, but also in overseas markets.
 It has been increasing that demand and supply of microbreweries and pubs.

 History

 South Korean beer has a reputation for blandness and low quality.
 North Korean beer, in contrast, tends not to be as light and is considered relatively good for Asian beer.
 The British business weekly The Economist caused an uproar in South Korea when it declared in 2012 that "brewing remains just about the only useful activity at which North Korea beats the South."
 The article and the success of North Korean microbreweries prompted the South Korean beer industry to reform, including changing the alcohol law to allow microbrewing, in 2014.